Man whose wife won legal ruling dies one week after receiving ivermectin - NewsBreak

 Darla described her husband’s last moments on her website, “The man in that bed did not look like Keith.
 He was gaunt, with scabs on his cheeks from three weeks of torture, having that godforsaken vent attached to his face.
 He had a full beard and mustache.
 His hair had grown like a wild man.”

 Despite her frustration with the lawsuit, Darla still had positive words for UPMC, as she wrote, “I still love you.
 You cared for Keith for over 21 days.
 You dosed him with the medicines the doctors prescribed.
 You cleaned him and groomed him, moved him, propped him up, dealt with every mess, every smell, every trial.
 Everything.
-I appreciate you.”How you can prepare for COVID and enjoy the holidays
+I appreciate you.”Arkansas restaurant owners comment on server fired after receiving $4,400 tip

 Several hospitals throughout the country have continuously been hit with lawsuits demanding that they treat COVID-19 patients with ivermectin.